sherifscript/sherifscript.github.io/1intraday-trading-energy-storage-systems.md

 show_tile: true
 ---

-Stepping into the realm of data science, I recently took on an exciting challenge from a friend: exploring the world of algorithmic trading in energy storage systems.
-This blog post documents my journey, where I applied my foundational data science skills, previously only delved into through academic research with tools like scikit-learn, to a practical, real-world scenario.
-The task is to develop a simplified algorithm that estimates the cycle costs required to achieve a specific average daily cycle count for an energy storage system while not breaching the maximum daily number of cycles.
+Recently, I ventured into the exciting field of data science to tackle a challenge posed by a friend: exploring the complex world of algorithmic trading in energy storage systems.
+This post documents my journey of applying foundational data science skills, previously explored only in academic settings, to a practical, real-world scenario.

+The task goal is simple; to develop an algorithm that estimates the cycle costs required to achieve a specific average daily cycle count for an energy storage system while not breaching the maximum daily number of cycles.
 The algorithm should account for a list of things, namely:

 <ol>
     <li>The nominal power of the storage (2 MW)</li>